 When Debt Consolidation Doesn’t Work

-- Extending the term too long — A lower monthly payment over a longer term might save money monthly but cost more in total interest.
-Always check total repayment, not just monthly cost
+- Extending the term too long — A lower monthly payment over a longer term might cost more in total interest

-- Not qualifying for a low rate — If your credit score is poor, you may only qualify for a consolidation loan at 15–20%, which may not be better than your current debts
+- Not qualifying for a low rate — If your credit score is poor, you may only qualify at 15–20%, which may not be better than your current debts

-- Continuing to use cleared cards — The most common mistake: consolidating cards then building the balance back up, leaving you worse off than before
+- Continuing to use cleared cards — The most common mistake: consolidating then building balances back up

 Alternatives to Debt Consolidation